-George R. Carey, Jr. Vice President, Fluid Industrial Associates gcarey@fiainc.com twitter: @Ask_GCarey uring the past few months, we have been presenting quite a few seminars on various heating subjects.
-One of the subjects was Troubleshooting Steam Systems, which concentrates on understanding and troubleshooting the different types of steam heating systems.
-Of all the systems we discuss, one-pipe systems are perceived as being the easiest to understand.
-The reasoning is very logical: there is only one pipe feeding each radiator, what's so difficult to understand?
-However, as we got into the "hidden" aspects of one-pipe systems, the contractors started realizing these systems have certain rules that need to be followed if the system is going to be successful.
-A typical one-pipe steam system chugs along for years unnoticeably, until finally the boiler needs to be replaced or the new homeowner decides to remodel a kitchen or bedroom and needs to move or relocate some radiation.
-If it is done correctly, the system will continue to provide warmth to the house but as soon as one of the "rules" is ignored, anything can happen.
+During the past few months we have presented quite a few Zoom seminars on various heating subjects.
+One of the most popular subjects was "Troubleshooting Steam Systems," which concentrated on understanding and troubleshooting the different types of steam heating systems.
+Of all the systems discussed, one-pipe systems were perceived as being the easiest to understand.

+The reasoning was very logical; there is only one pipe feeding each radiator, what's so difficult to understand?
+However, as we got into the "hidden" aspects of one-pipe systems, contractors began to realize these systems have certain rules that need to be followed if the system is going to be successful.
+A typical one-pipe steam system chugs along for years unnoticed, until finally the boiler needs to be replaced or the new homeowner decides to remodel a kitchen or bedroom and needs to move or relocate some radiation.
+If it is done correctly, the system will continue to provide warmth to the house, but as soon as a "rule" is ignored, anything can happen.

-This is what was happening with a newly renovated house with an old steam system.
-They were experiencing cold radiators and spitting vents and a friend of mine asked me to take a look.
-One of the first things I check when troubleshooting a steam system that has a brand new boiler is to make sure the boiler was sized for the connected load.
-This means counting the square foot equivalence of direct radiation (EDR) rating of all the radiators in the house to see if it matches the boiler's rating plate.
+This was what was happening in a newly renovated house with an old steam system.
+The homeowners were experiencing cold radiators and spitting vents.
+A friend of mine asked me to come and take a look.
+One of the first things to check for when troubleshooting a steam system with a brand new boiler is if the boiler was sized for the connected load.
+This means counting the square foot equivalent direct radiation (EDR) rating of each the radiator in the house to see if it matches the boiler's rating plate.
 This is important for two reasons:

-1. If the boiler rating is less than the connected load, it won't be able to heat all of the radiators in the house because it is undersized.

-2. If the boiler rating is greater than the connected load, the system will experience velocity and counterflow problems.
+- 1. If the boiler rating is less than the connected load, it won't be able to heat all of the radiators in the house because it is undersized. - 2.
+If the boiler rating is greater than the connected load, the system will experience velocity and counter flow problems.
 This can lead to spitting radiator vents, sloshing, gurgling and banging pipes and radiators, boiler short-cycling and uneven heating.

 It turns out the boiler was considerably oversized, which created a lot of problems.
-Making matters worse, during the kitchen remodel, they moved a couple of radiators to the other side of the room.
+To make matters worse, when they remodeled the kitchen, they moved a couple of radiators to the other side of the room.

 This seemed innocent enough.
-Unfortunately, there exists another rule governing the size, the pitch and the length of pipe run used to feed each radiator and this is critical, especially in one-pipe systems.
-The reason is basic; the pipe that is used to deliver steam out to the radiator also brings the condensate formed in the radiator back to the main.
-This occurs simultaneously so it is important the velocity of the steam (how fast it is traveling towards the radiator) doesn't exceed a maximum.
+Unfortunately, there exists another rule governing the size, the pitch and the length of pipe run used to feed each radiator.
+This is critical, especially in a one-pipe system, and the reason is basic.
+The pipe that is used to deliver steam out to the radiator is also asked to bring the condensate formed in the radiator back to the main.
+This occurs simultaneously, so it is important that the velocity of the steam (how fast it is traveling towards the radiator) doesn't exceed a maximum.
 If it does, the condensate won't drain back and in fact will be driven towards the radiator, causing banging and sloshing noises.
-Think of it this way-steam traveling in a pipe is like wind heading in one direction, while the condensate is trying to gravity drain back underneath this wind in the opposite direction.
-So long as the tunnel is big enough and there is sufficient pitch, things will work as they should.